-- a) Confirming the taught module marks achieved, including any resit marks presented to the Board, and awarding credit. - b) Confirming dissertation/project marks. - c) Confirming the assessment for clinical elements. - d) Considering extenuating circumstances as necessary and their implications for results. - e) Determining the appropriate award for each student. - f) Requiring any student who either fails the second attempt for a module/placement or fails a third placement to withdraw.
+- a) Confirming the taught module marks achieved, including any marks for reassessment presented to the Board, and awarding credit. - b) Confirming the mark for the dissertation or equivalent, including any mark for resubmission. - c) Confirming the assessment for clinical elements. - d) Considering extenuating circumstances as necessary and their implications for results. - e) Determining the appropriate award for each student. - f) Requiring any student who either fails the second attempt for a module/placement or fails a third placement to withdraw.